 Neonatal Ethical Issues, Surrogate Decision Making

 Ian R. Holzman is a board-certified pediatrician and neonatologist who has been the Chief of Newborn Medicine at The Icahn School of Medicine since 1987.
 He did his undergraduate studies in biology at the University of Rochester, his medical studies at the University of Pittsburgh and his pediatric training at Children's Hospital of Pittsburgh.
 He then completed in neonatology fellowship at the University of Colorado.
-He returned to Pittsburgh to become the clinical director of the newborn intensive care unit and rose to the rank of associate professor before moving to Mount Sinai Medical Center.
+He returned to Pittsburgh to become the clinical director of the newborn intensive care unit and rose to the rank of associate professor before moving to Mount Sinai Health System.